uPortal-Attic/uportal-home/docs/apereo-incubation.md

 ### 4.7 Successful release during Incubation

-uPortal-home has had many releases.

-Let's say Incubation starts for this purpose after governance and licensing is squared and the repos are moved to a uPortal-project context.
-Successfully releasing after those changes are in place will demonstrate that the product can still release under the new arrangements.
+uPortal-home has had many releases, including many during incubation after governance and licensing squared and the repos moved to a uPortal-project context.
+Successfully releasing after those changes demonstrated that the product can still release under the Apereo arrangements.

-Next actions:

-+ Make the transition to a uPortal-project GitHub organization context, then, cut a release.

 ### 4.8 Alignment and synergy with other Apereo software products